rabbitmq/rabbitmq-website/site/logging.md

     ]}].
 </pre>

-If you enable console output, the file output will still be enabled by default.
+When console output is enabled, the file output will also be enabled by default.
 To disable the file output, set `log.file` to `false`.

 Please note that `RABBITMQ_LOGS` set to `-` will disable the file output even in `log.file` is configured.